Weevarv2.0

 UI control for agent-driven builds.

 Weevar lets you change your UI directly and turn those changes into code-ready instructions.
-Rearrange elements in your running app, see the result instantly, and hand off the exact intent to your AI coding assistant.
-Move it, copy it, paste it.
+Rearrange elements and tweak styles in your running app, see the result instantly and hand off the exact intent to your coding assistant.
+Move it, style it, paste it.

 npm install weevar